notnotpsych0/notnotpsych0.github.io/README.md

 </details>

 ### Misc
-Also, I'm quite active in [OSM](https://www.openstreetmap.org/), I enjoy shooting instant film, I like beer tasting and lately, I've been learning how to boulder.
+I'm quite active in [OSM](https://www.openstreetmap.org/), I enjoy shooting instant film, I like beer tasting and lately, I've been learning how to boulder.

 <sub><sup>© 2020 Daniel González Lopes </a><a href="#" style="float: right;">Back to top</a></sup></sub>